dangoslen/dangoslen-me-site/content/blog/whats-the-point-to-retrospectives-anyway.md

 </center>

-A foundational component to Agile (whatever flavor of it you like) is [daily improvement](https://dangoslen.me/blog/how-to-introduce-kaizen-to-your-team/).
-Teams need to be improving their code, tools, and even process to become a better and better team.
+A foundational component of Agile (whatever flavor of it you like) is [daily improvement](https://dangoslen.me/blog/how-to-introduce-kaizen-to-your-team/).
+Teams need to improve their code, tools, and even process to improve over time.

 But when exactly does a team talk about _how_ they should be improving?
 Enter the retrospective.

 Retrospectives are some of the most neglected meetings in the software industry.
 I remember bringing a retrospective meeting to my team many years ago.
-The participation in the meeting was certainly obligatory and not ethuastic.
-"We don't follow Scrum!" said one engineer.
+Participation in was far from enthusiastic.
+They didn't see the value of reflecting on the past iteration and didn't care much about improving anything other than the code.
+Some were also put off by any mention of Scrum, with one engineer declaring, "We don't follow Scrum!" in a rather aggressive tone.

-And while that engineer was correct - retros originate from the Scrum guide - the value of a retrospective can be found on teams working in _any_ iterative development cycle.
+And while that engineer was correct - retros originate from the Scrum guide - teams working in _any_ iterative development cycle can still benefit from having a regular retrospective.

 But it takes some effort and some experimenting.
-Today I want to walk you through what a retro is, a few high-level formats for a good retro, and my top tip for making your retros effective.
+Today I want to walk you through what a retro is, a few high-level formats on a excellent retro, and my top tip for making your retros effective.

 ## What is a Retro?

-A retro is simply time for the team to gather, reflect on their work over the past iteration, and discuss ways to improve.
+A retro is time for the team to gather, reflect on their work over the past iteration, and discuss ways to improve.
 The Scrum guide puts it this way:

 > The purpose of the Sprint Retrospective is to plan ways to increase quality and effectiveness. [...]
 The Scrum Team identifies the most helpful changes to improve its effectiveness.
 The most impactful improvements are addressed as soon as possible.

-But before getting hung too much on Scrum and Sprint, pay attention to the core idea of the retro.
-The team is asking "How can we plan to increase our quality?
+But before getting hung too much on Scrum and Sprints, pay attention to the core idea of the retro.
+The team asks, "How can we plan to increase our quality?
 How can we build a more effective process?
 How can we get better?"
-Regardless of how your team delivers work, this is a useful exercise.
+Regardless of how your team delivers work, this is a valuable exercise.

 To help break out of "sprint" thinking, think more about an iteration.
 How does your team break up work so that you can develop iteratively?
-Whatever way you segement that work (a time interval, release cadences, actual Sprints), the end of that iteration is a good time for a retro.
+However you divide up work (a time interval, release cadences, actual Sprints), the end of that iteration is a good time for a retro.

 For example, the team I brought retros to that I mentioned earlier had a monthly release cycle.
-It made sense for us to use that cadence for our retro.
+It made sense for us to use that same cadence for our retros too.
 We would wait until after the release had gone out and then reflect on how that release had gone.

 The only caution is if your iteration is a time interval and that interval is long.
 Anything longer than a quarter is too long.
-You won't be able to course correct if you don't get feedback fast enough.
-Even [one degree off](https://en.wikipedia.org/wiki/1_in_60_rule) can take you far from your planned destination.
+You will only be able to course correct if you get feedback fast enough.
+[One degree off](https://en.wikipedia.org/wiki/1_in_60_rule) can take you far from your planned destination.
+Don't wait too long.

-One caveat around time intervals: I've found that retros for short time windows (a week) often repeat themselves as the team hasn't had enough time to actually make actions towards improvements or they haven't had enough time for those actions to make a meaningful difference.
-This is especially true for process oriented changes.
-Declaring "Lets tag work items this way from now on" and then revisiting that the next week will likely have a very small sample size to determine if it is working.
+One caveat around time intervals: I've found that retros for short time windows (a week) often repeat themselves as the team hasn't had enough time to take action from the previous retro or actions they have taken haven't had enough time to make a meaningful difference.
+These effects are especially true for process-oriented changes.
+Declaring, "Let's tag work items this way from now on," and then revisiting that the next week will likely have a minimal sample size to determine if it is working.
+Give your team time to make progress.

 ## How To Run One?

-Now that we've defined that goals of a retro, how does one go about running one?
+Now that we've defined the goals of a retro, how does one go about running one?

-Like running any good meeting, running a retros is just as much about the prep work ahead of time than the actual meeting.
-If you've heard the phrase "A meeting worth having is a meeting worth having an agenda," retros go the same way.
+Like running any good meeting, running retros is just as much about the prep work ahead of time as the actual meeting.
+If you've heard the phrase, "A meeting worth having is a meeting worth having an agenda," retros follow the same ideas.

-Here are few tips to prepare for the retro.
+Here are a few tips to prepare for the retro.

 ### Pick a Format

 Retros come in many shapes and sizes.
 The differences are often in the questions they ask the team to answer.
-Some retros focus on tracking employee engagement through sentiment or energy questions.
-Others might focus on tactical questions ("Did we hit our goals?
+Some retros focus on tracking employee engagement through sentiment or energy questions while others might focus on tactical questions ("Did we hit our goals?
 Why not?").

 One format I've always turned to time and time again is 4 "what" questions.

 * What went well?

-  Is the team hitting their delivery goals?
+  Is the team hitting its delivery goals?
 Are they collaborating effectively?
 Are they hitting their SLOs?

 * What went poorly?

   Is there a bug plaguing the team?
 Is there a bottleneck in their process?
-Was something paritcually confusing or frustrating?
+Was there something particularly confusing or frustrating that held up development?

 * What did we lack?